for anxiety and trauma

 Grief and loss

 I’ve been a trusted listener my entire life.
-I realized at an early age how powerful it is to hold space for others and the transformation that can happen when we allow ourselves to be vulnerable in the supportive, compassionate presence of another.
+I realized at a young age how powerful it is to listen deeply to others, and I've seen the transformation that occurs when we allow ourselves be vulnerable in the compassionate presence of another.

-The central philosophy that guides my work is the belief that each of us is inclined towards wholeness and steered by survival.
-Rather paradoxically, our most challenging or painful habits began as strategies aimed at helping us survive.
+The central belief that guides my work is that we are all inclined towards wholeness and steered by survival.
+Paradoxically, our most challenging or painful habits began as strategies that helped us survive in the past.
 When obstacles are understood in this way and worked through, a natural movement towards growth and integration—previously caught up in old patterns or narratives or wounding—can complete itself.

-Current research continues to prove the ancient wisdom that the mind and body are not separate entities but make up one unified system that is complex and multi-channeled.
+Research continues to reinforce the understanding that the mind and body are not separate entities but make up one unified system that is complex and multi-channeled.
 Once we understand the language of the mind/body unique to each person, we can begin to decode its difficulties and interruptions.
-Through gentle attention and exploration, we can also facilitate its healing.
+Through gentle attention and redirection, we can also facilitate its healing.

-My primary goal is to provide a space where my clients feel seen, respected, and empowered.
-I want you to know that there are reasons for your suffering, that there is relief to be had, and that you are strong for having persevered.
+My main goal is to provide a space where you feel seen, respected, and empowered.
+I want you to know that there are reasons for your suffering, that there is relief to be had, and that you are stronger than you think.